Best Bike Racks For Cars: The Best Options to Take Your Bike on the Road

 Other Considerations

-- Ease of Use: Not all bike racks are equal in terms of how easy it is to mount or dismount a bicycle.
+• Ease of Use: Not all options are equal in terms of how easy it is to mount or dismount a bicycle.
 Roof racks, for example, are difficult to mount heavy bikes onto without the help of multiple people or special loading systems.
 Hitch and trunk racks are more convenient in this area.

-- Bike Type: The type of bike you want to carry will partially determine what kind of rack you need.
-Some racks have a near-universal design, but most other options have limits in frame and wheel size.
+• Bike Type: Some racks have a near-universal design, but most other options have limits in frame and wheel size.
 Specialty bikes like recumbents will also limit the rack options you have to consider before making a purchase.

 Tips

-- Pay attention to the weight capacity of the bike rack.
-Most racks can carry normal road and mountain bikes, but some will max out with recumbents and cargo bikes.
+• Pay attention to the weight capacity of the bike rack.
+Most can carry normal road and mountain bikes, but some will max out with recumbents and cargo bikes.

-- Check the wheelbase of your bike(s) before purchasing a rack.
-Most racks can accommodate bikes up to 42 inches in length between the wheels.
+• Check the wheelbase of your bike(s) before purchasing.
+Most can accommodate bikes up to 42 inches in length between the wheels.

-- If you can avoid the hassle of taking wheels on and off to fit a bike onto a rack, choose a rack that attaches to the tires of the bike instead of the frame or fork.
+• If you can avoid the hassle of taking wheels on and off to fit a bike onto a rack, choose an option that attaches to the tires instead of the frame or fork.

 Q. What is the difference between a bike rack and roof rack?